iTwin/itwinjs-core/docs/presentation/Customization/ImageIdOverride.md

 > **Default value:** `[]`

-Specifications that define schema requirements for the rule to take effect.
+Specifications that define [ECSchema requirements](../RequiredSchemaSpecification.md) for the rule to take effect.

 ### Attribute: `priority`